Free breakfast program spotlighted at Lowville school

 “It’s important to have options — access to breakfast with no one denied,” said Sen. Griffo.
 “This was a good way to interact with the students, facility and administration.
 This is an important aspect of the school day — we always talk about well-balanced meals — breakfast is an important part of that — we had the opportunity to see what is being done, how it’s being done and how the students react to it.”

-Mary Jo Richards, Constituent Liaison for U.S. Congresswoman Elise Stefanik and Anna Platz of Lewis County Public Health Specialist were also in attendance at the free breakfast day.
+Mary Jo Richards, constituent liaison for Congresswoman Elise Stefanik, R-Schuylerville, and Lewis County Public Health Specialist Anna Platz were also in attendance at the free breakfast day.

 “This is fantastic,” said Ms. Platz.
 “It’s a great opportunity for the students to get into the habit of eating breakfast.”